Israeli start-up spins web of deception to foil hackers

 Investors in Team8 include Alcatel-Lucent, Cisco and Innovation Endeavors, founded by Google executive chairman Eric Schmidt.

-With cyber attacks now regularly infiltrating organizations on the Internet, most still fail to realize they have been targeted until months have passed, by which time the damage has been done.
+With cyber attacks now regularly infiltrating organisations on the Internet, most still fail to realise they have been targeted until months have passed, by which time the damage has been done.

 "We doubled sales over the last three months and we are looking to double sales in the next six months," said Touboul, who has founded three cybersecurity companies including Finjan and Shany, which was acquired by Intel.